DogeTheBeast/College_notes/CHEM 154/Unit 5/Polymers.md

 Crosslinks are covalent bonds that connect 2 polymer chains with each other through london disperson forces, dipole-dipole interactions or hydrogen bonding.

-Covalent bonds that connect 2 polymer chains. increases molecular weight, the strngth and rigidity.
+Crosslinking increases the molecular weight, the strength and the rigidity of the polymer.
+An example of this is Vulcanization of rubber of tyres.

-vulcanization of rubber
+###